All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Travel Freely

-I think the free online app, Travel Freely (<<–that’s my affiliate code for it), is the easiest way to track your credit cards.
-This is essentially an interactive smart spreadsheet.
-You input when you open a new card and it will track cards, bonus deadlines, annual fee due dates, and your 5/24 status.
-You can use one account to track both you and your partner’s personal and business cards.
+You input when you open a new card, and it will track all cards, bonus deadlines, annual fee due dates, and your 5/24 status.
+You can use one account to track both your personal and business cards, as well as your partner’s personal and business cards.

 Travel Freely will send you automated reminders about bonus deadlines and when your annual fee is coming due.
 You’ll get a reminder and some suggestions for downgrading the card in case you are no longer finding value in it.